dsdanielpark/ExceptNotifier/README.md

 ## Except Notifier Is All You Need.

-### Although all explanations use the try-except block as an example, in reality, once overridden, it will send messages for exceptions that occurred without the try-except statement.
+### Most explanations of exceptions use the try-except block as an example.
+However, if the try-except block is overridden, the program will send messages for exceptions that occurred without the try-except statement.

 <br>